zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

 You will demo the following:
 - Initiate an App Driven integration flow
 - Define ERP Purchase Order (PO) Event trigger
-- Add the PO Record to DB activity
+- Add the PO Record to DB Table activity
 - Define the Tracking Fields
 - Activate the integration